-[Supervisor: add department or division mission, vision, and values below if applicable]

-Major Areas of Responsibility: [Supervisor: List 5-8 major areas, consistent with job description, but not intended to duplicate job description.
+[Supervisor: add department or division mission, vision, and values below if applicable] Major Areas of Responsibility: [Supervisor: List 5-8 major areas, consistent with job description, but not intended to duplicate job description.
 One example given].
-[Example: Responsible to coordinate and produce student and community events in furtherance of program goals] Specific Responsibilities of the Job and Goals: First three months: Supervisor: Take each area listed above and provide details of the responsibilities and related goals that should be the work plan for the first three months.
-[Example: Working with appropriate college personnel, schedules and plans fall orientation and welcoming events for students interested in the program.
-2. Ensures that target attendance goals are met by creation of an effective publicity and marketing plan for events, coordinated with Director of Communications at least two months before event.
-GOALS: Before September 15, create agendas, invitations, guest lists, supplies list, and SLOs for three 90-minute "welcome students" events, one on each campus].
-A. 1 GOALS: B. 1 2 GOALS:
+[Example: Responsible to coordinate and produce student and community events in furtherance of program goals] Specific Responsibilities of the Job and Goals: First three months: [Supervisor: Take each area listed above and provide details of the responsibilities and related goals that should be the work plan for the first three months.
+Goals should be SMART] A. [Example: A1.
+Working with appropriate college personnel, schedules and plans fall orientation and welcoming events forstudents interested in the program A2.
+Ensures that target attendance goals are met by creation of an effective publicity and marketing plan for events, coordinated with Director of Communications at least two months before event.
+A GOALS: Before September 15, create agendas, invitations, guest lists, supplies list, and SLOs for three 90-minute "welcome students" events, one on each campus.]
+B. 1.
+2. 3.

-C. 1

-2

 GOALS:

-D. 1

-3
+C. 1.

+2.

+3.

 GOALS:

+D. 1.

+2.

+3.

+GOALS:

+E. 1.

+2.

+3.

+GOALS:

-Employee Signature: Date:
+Employee Signature: Da te:

-Supervisor Signature Date:
+Supervisor Signature Da te:

-Next Review of Work Plan and Progress:
+Ne ext Review of Work Plan and Progress:

-Goals: Short, succinct statements that can be clearly understood by anyone with a basic knowledge of the project/operation/department and that are specific, measurable, achievable, realistic, and timely.
+SMART Goals: Short, succinct statements that can be clearly understood by anyone with a basic knowledge of the project/operation/department and that are: